 Training and qualifications required

-You'll need to study for an approved degree, which takes three or four years full time or up to six years part time.
-Courses in speech and language therapy may have different names, including speech and language pathology and speech science.
-To get onto an speech and language therapy degree course you usually need two or three A-levels (or equivalent qualifications), along with five GCSEs (grades A-C), including English language, maths and science.
-Each institution sets its own entry requirements, so it’s important to check carefully.
+You'll need to study for an approved degree, which takes three or four years full time or up to six years part time, or be employed as a degree apprentice in speech and language therapy with an employer.
+Full-time university courses in speech and language therapy may have different names, including speech and language pathology and speech science.
+To get onto an speech and language therapy degree course or degree apprenticeship, you usually need two or three A-levels (or equivalent qualifications), along with five GCSEs (grades A-C), including English language, maths and science.
+Each institution and employer sets its own entry requirements, so it’s important to check carefully.

 Expected working hours and salary range